ClusterCockpit/cc-slurm-adapter/README.md

 ## Limitations

-Because slurmdbd does not appear to store all information about a job in the slurmdbd, submitted jobs to cc-backend can lack specific information.
+Because slurmdbd does not appear to store all information about a job, submitted jobs to cc-backend may lack specific information in certain cases.
-This includes all the information, which is not obtainable via a `sacct`.
+This includes all the information, that are not obtainable via a `sacct`.
 For example, cc-slurm-adapter obtains resource allocation information via `scontrol --cluster XYZ show job XYZ --json`.
 However, it appears that this resource information becomes unavailable after a few minutes once the job has stopped (regardless of success or failure).
 Should the resource allocation information be of importance, one must make sure the daemon is not stopped for too long.
 Most notably, should resource information be unavailable, cc-backend cannot associate the job with metrics anymore.
-The jobs can still listed in cc-backend, but showing CPU, GPU, and memory metrics won't work anymore.
+The jobs can still be listed in cc-backend, but showing CPU, GPU, and memory metrics won't work anymore.

 ## Slurm Version Compatibility